terrator/chatgpt-proj/README.md

-# Chat GTP Project Demo
+# Chat GPT Project Demo

-Demo to integrate ChatGTP into an Angular Application.
+Demo to integrate ChatGPT into an Angular Application.
 It uses AWS translate service for which you need to obtain AWS IAM credentials.
-You also need a ChatGTP OpenAI key.
+You also need a ChatGPT OpenAI key.

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 12.2.6.